 \section{Proposed Framework}

-Our prompt adaptation framework aims to produce safe prompts for T2I generation by automatically executing prompt engineering.
-After a user inputs a toxic prompt for the T2I generation, our model automatically outputs the modified prompt to avoid generating inappropriate images while preserving the appropriate portion of the user's prompt (i.e., maintaining text alignment).
+Our framework is inspired by Promptist~\cite{hao2022optimizing}.
+The difference is that our framework aims to produce safe prompts for T2I generation.
+After a user inputs a toxic prompt for the T2I generation, POSI automatically outputs the modified prompt to avoid generating inappropriate images while preserving the appropriate portion of the user's prompt (i.e., maintaining text alignment).
 An illustration of the proposed framework is shown in Figure~\ref{framework}.
 Due to the absence of a publicly available toxic-clean prompts pair dataset, we first produce a set of toxic-clean prompt pairs in Section~\ref{method3.1}.
 Then we use them to conduct supervised fine-tuning (SFT) in Section~\ref{method3.2} to give the model the basic ability to turn toxic prompts into clean prompts.
 SFT can be considered a warm-up phase, hence the effectiveness of the supervised fine-tuned model is generally moderate.
-To enhance the model's performance, we further perform proximal policy optimization in Section~\ref{method3.4} to maximize the target reward we design in Section~\ref{method3.3}, which reduces the inappropriateness of the generated images while maintaining the text alignment.
+To enhance the model's performance, we further perform proximal policy optimization in Section~\ref{method3.4} to maximize the reward score we design in Section~\ref{method3.3}.
+It can reduce the inappropriateness of the generated images while not significantly affecting the text alignment.
 Next, we give the details.